SEPTEMBER 7- TODAY’S READING FROM THE ONE YEAR BIBLE- SONG OF SONGS 5:1-8:14; 2 CORINTHIANS 9:1-15; PSALMS 51:1-19; PROVERBS 22:24-25

-In Chapter 5 of The Song of Songs, the Bridegroom takes pleasure in His time of communion with His love.
-In our times of fellowship, we are fed His Word, which is sweeter than the honey and honeycomb.
-We get the sense that the Bridegroom also is taking pleasure in His bride and she in Him.
+In Chapter 5 of The Song of Songs, the Bridegroom takes pleasure in His time of communion with His beloved bride.
+In the church’s times of fellowship with her heavenly Bridegroom, she is fed His Word which is sweeter than the honey and honeycomb.

-In chapter 5:2-8, we have the second of two dreams, both of which are’ seeking/finding’ dreams (the first was in 3:1-5).
-The parallels in Song of Solomon is part of the poetic rather than straight narrative structure of the book.
+In chapter 5:2-8, we have the second of two dreams, both of which are ‘seeking/finding’ dreams (the first was in 3:1-5).
+The parallels in Song of Solomon are part of the poetic structure, rather than ‘straight narrative’ structure of the book.

 The bride is awakened ‘in the dream’ not ‘from the dream’ (5:2).
 The Bridegroom once again makes an initiation for communion with the Bride, but she misses the opportunity (5:2-6).

 This makes us pause and wonder if we are as quick to respond to the Lord as we could be.
 We may have excuses, like the Shulamite, that we are not willing to come to the door, but we cannot have the Lord on our own terms.
 She calls for Him, but He is no longer nearby.